dcoy/Learning-Python/README.md

 # Learning-Python

-This is the repository where I'm logging what I learn with Python.
+This is the repository where I'm logging what I learn with Python 3.
 Free free to use anything in here, make suggestions to any code here by forking the repository and submitting a pull request!